chuck-hilyard/chilyard-media-core-ui/README.md

 Located in `/src/app/common/rl-sso` this module will handle the authentication with ReachLocal services.
 It listens for 401 responses and will open an authentication modal when needed.

 ## Translations
+*Text used in the app should come from the appropriate lang-xx.js file.
+Text should not be hard coded into html, javascript or css.*

 See [Angular Translate](https://angular-translate.github.io/) for more information.
 Translation are configured and ran from `/src/app/root.module.js`
 #### Additional Languages
 Additional languages should be added to root module.
 Add the new language translation to the provider. *ie* `.translations('xx', xx)`.